Understanding the Last Fifty Years of Global Development

 Singapore’s economic miracle

-In just fifty years, Singapore went from a small country with scarce natural resources and a GDP per capita of $320 to a major global economy with a GDP per capita of $60,000, just behind the United States.
-Much of this success can be attributed to Singapore’s first prime minister, Lee Kuan Yew, who welcomed foreign trade and investment.
-He also established a strong rule of law, stamping out corruption and further attracting business.
+Between 1965 and 2019, Singapore went from a newly independent country with scarce natural resources and a GDP per capita of $517 to a major global economy with a GDP per capita of $65,000, just behind the United States.
+Much of this success has been attributed to Singapore’s first prime minister, Lee Kuan Yew, who combined economic modernization and authoritarian governance to welcome foreign trade and investment establish a strong rule of law.
 Singapore also focused on developing its people by investing in education.
-In the past few decades, literacy rates have risen to nearly 98 percent, and life expectancy has grown from sixty-five years in 1960 to nearly eighty-three years in 2016.
+Since 1980, literacy rates have risen from 83 percent to 97 percent, and life expectancy has grown from seventy-two years to eighty-three years.

 Haiti’s development troubles

 Few countries have had as much trouble with development as Haiti, the poorest in the Western Hemisphere.
-As part of an independence agreement with France in 1804, Haiti agreed to pay $22 billion in today’s value to the former colonial power.
-This foreign debt severely set back the young country’s economy.
-Foreign interventions in the early twentieth century did little to help matters, as foreign powers controlled Haiti’s finances at times.
-Concerned with protecting its economic interests in Haiti, the United States occupied the country from 1915 to 1934, during which the occupying force rewrote the Haitian constitution to allow for foreign landowners and moved Haiti’s financial reserves to the United States.
+As a result of an independence agreement with France in 1804, Haiti was internationally isolated and made to pay reparations over more than a hundred years to France for the loss of its colony—the equivalent of $20 billion today.
+This foreign debt severely set back the young country’s economy, and, at times, foreign powers controlled Haiti’s finances.
+In 1915, the United States, concerned with protecting its economic and political interests in Haiti, invaded the country, rewrote Haiti’s constitution to allow foreigners to own land, and moved Haiti’s financial reserves to the United States.
+The occupation lasted nineteen years.
 More recently, internal political instability has spooked potential investors and has continued to hold back development and investment, and natural disasters like the 2010 earthquake destroyed crucial infrastructure.

 Syria’s disastrous war

 Development also doesn’t just go in one direction.
 A breakdown in the rule of law or a lasting, devastating conflict can hold back or even reverse development.
-Since 2011, the Middle Eastern country Syria has been embroiled in a destructive civil war, which some experts estimate has claimed over half a million lives and forced half of the country’s population to flee their homes.
+Since 2011, Syria has been embroiled in a destructive civil war, which some experts estimate has claimed over half a million lives.
+It has also forced nearly six million people to flee the country and more than six million others to suffer internal displacement.
 A significant amount of physical infrastructure—such as roads and hospitals, which are crucial to communities and the economy—has also been destroyed in the fighting.
-Beyond the loss of life and human suffering, the result has been catastrophic to the Syrian economy: between 2011 and 2016, Syria lost an estimated $226 billion from its economy, or four times its GDP in 2010.
-Syria was never an economic leader even before the war, and the recent conflict has set back the country’s development even further.
+Beyond the loss of life and human suffering, the result has been catastrophic to the Syrian economy: between 2011 and 2019, Syria suffered economic losses totaling an estimated $442 billion, or seven times its 2010 GDP.
+Syria was never an economic leader even before the war, and the ongoing conflict has set back the country’s development even further.

 The road map to development remains elusive.